Sustainability Literacy Assessment

 Chart showing that year after year over 80% of student participants correctly answer a multiple choice question about what sustainability means with regard to natural resources.

-Over 50% of student respondents indicate they always use a reusable water bottle or coffee container
+Chart showing percent of survey respondents that always use a reusable water bottle, coffee container, etc.

 For more information on the sustainability literacy assessment, or to see more results, email Morgan King, mpk9@humboldt.edu